Models

 also accepts a custom AsyncOpenAI

-client via the openai_client
+client via the

-so you can customise the organization
+parameter, so you can customise the

 , project